-Estimated annual fund charges are included in section 5 of the PDS and are made up of a management fee, estimated service fee (which covers the Supervisor's fee and other service charges), external manager fee, and performance fee.
+Estimated annual fund charges are included in section 5 of the PDS and are made up of a management fee, estimated service fee (which covers the Supervisor's fee and other third party service charges), external management fee, and performance fee.

-In addition to annual fund charges, transaction costs of buying and selling assets (e.g. brokerage) are paid directly or indirectly by the Strategies and reflected in the unit price.
+In addition to annual fund charges, transaction costs of buying and selling assets (eg, brokerage) are paid directly or indirectly by the Portfolios and reflected in the unit price.